I own this gorgeous Louis Vuitton Neverfull handbag. It’s a great size tote, classic and one I’ve been carrying for years.

 I love that I can change the shape of it, I love that it matches with pretty much anything, and I love that I can take it out for a date night or stuff a few diapers in there to hold my mom stuff, too.
-But what I’m not loving at the moment is that this several-hundred-dollar-handbag has started to PEEL.
-Yes, this is the story in which my Louis Vuitton Neverfull peels…
+(I use this LV insert diaper organizer)

 I was out and about the other day and noticed small bits of red film in my inside pocket.
 I thought it was plastic from a gum wrapper or something and thought nothing of it.
 Then, I found some more…and some more!
 So I peeked inside and lo and behold, my inner pocket was melting.
 What the hell!